 I am not thine, but thee.

 Rather than belonging to another person, such as the listener, the speaker has become her.
 This is how close the two are to one another.
-They are practically one in the same.
-She states this as a truth about herself without doubt.
+They are practically one and the same.
+She states this as a truth about herself without a doubt.
 There is no “crime” or lie in her words.

 This carcass breathed, and walked, and slept,

 So that the world believed